pimpcapital/ParallelGit/README.md

 Examples
 --------

 GitFileSystem fully supports the Java JDK 7 nio API.
-You can access your in-memory worktree the same way as you access a normal directory in your hard drive.
+You can access your in-memory working directory the same way as you access a normal directory in your hard drive.

 #####Create GitFileSystem
 ```java